alonewithyou/Approxcam-iOS/README.md

 # Approxcam-iOS
-RAW files would be saved in file://var/mobile/Containers/Data/Application/ApproxCam/Documents/, applications such as iExplorer could be used to export them.
-A photo in JPEG format would be added to Photo library at the same time for preview.
+Upload to Minio server: /ApproxCam/ViewController.swift/ViewController.uploadToMinio(), change the access_key, secret_key and url for local use.
+Upload to S3 server: /ApproxCam/ViewController.swift/ViewController.uploadToS3(), change "identityPoolId" for other usage.
-Candidate Labels in /labels.txt
+Candidate Labels in labels.txt